 In addition to a major, the IDS option offers a minor that focuses on the mathematical foundations of the information and data sciences, but recognizes the fact that many students in other majors across campus have a need to supplement their options with practical training in data science.

 - Scientific Fundamentals.
-18 units selected from the following courses Bi 8, Bi 9, Ch 21abc, Ch 24, Ch 25, Ch 41abc, Ph 2abc, or Ph 12abc.
-Advanced 100+ courses in Bi, Ch, or Ph with strong scientific component can be used to satisfy this requirement with approval from the option administrator, but cannot simultaneously be used to satisfy the “Applications of Data Science” requirement or the “Advanced Electives” requirement.
+18 units selected from the following courses BE 153, Bi 8, Bi 9, Bi 117, Ch 21abc, Ch 24, Ch 25, Ch 41abc, Ph 2abc, or Ph 12abc.
+Advanced 100+ courses in Bi, Ch, or Ph with strong scientific component can be used to satisfy this requirement with approval from the option representative, but cannot simultaneously be used to satisfy the “Applications Elective” requirement or the “Advanced Electives” requirement.

 Information and Data Science Core Requirements.